Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Experimental Details

-\paragraph{Sparsity analysis (\Cref{sec:sparsity_analysis}).} For the controlled sparsity experiments, we use two NVIDIA A100 80GB GPUs: one for training and one for inference/evaluation.
+\paragraph{Sparsity analysis (\Cref{sec:sparsity_analysis}).} For the controlled sparsity experiments, we use the same GPU classes as the PULSELoCo comparison: an NVIDIA B300 SXM5 GPU for Qwen2.5-7B-Instruct and an NVIDIA A100 SXM4-80GB GPU for the smaller Qwen, Llama, and Gemma models, each paired with a second GPU of the same class for inference and evaluation.
 This setup ensures reproducible measurements of weight update sparsity across different model sizes and training configurations.

+\paragraph{PULSELoCo comparison (\Cref{sec:experiments}).} The PULSELoCo, DiLoCo, and DDP comparison runs on two GPU classes.
+Each cell is one (algorithm, model, seed) configuration with four GPUs and intra-node NVLink for inter-rank communication.
+The Qwen2.5-7B-Instruct sweep uses NVIDIA B300 SXM5 nodes; the smaller-model sweeps use NVIDIA A100 SXM4-80GB nodes.

-\paragraph{Distributed synchronization (\Cref{sec:method}).} For the distributed deployment experiments, the trainer process runs on a single NVIDIA H200 GPU.
+\paragraph{grail deployment study (\Cref{app:grail}).} For the grail deployment study, the trainer process runs on a single NVIDIA B200 GPU.
 The inference nodes are fully decentralized and anonymous, participating voluntarily in the network without disclosing their hardware specifications.
 The network bandwidth between the trainer and inference nodes is approximately 400 Mb/s.
 Storage uses S3-compatible object storage for checkpoint distribution.